-Counseling & Psychological Services (CAPS) services are advertised to all incoming students via a brochure given to them as part of orientation.
+Psychological & Wellness Services are advertised to all incoming students via a brochure given to them as part of orientation.
 Brochure

-Trained mental health professionals in Counseling & Psychological Services (253-692-4522) are available at no additional charge to all students enrolled at UW Tacoma.
+Trained mental health professionals in Psychological & Wellness Services (253-692-4522) are available at no additional charge to all students enrolled at UW Tacoma.

-Advanced training and supervision: Doctoral psychology interns at CAPS receive specific advanced training and supervision in suicide assessment, intervention and documentation.
+Advanced training and supervision: Doctoral Psychology interns at PAWS receive specific advanced training and supervision in suicide assessment, intervention and documentation.

 Referral to professionals in the community is provided when off-campus treatment is preferred by a student, or when staff are not able to meet treatment needs.
 Psychiatric evaluation and treatment is available off campus via referral from our licensed psychologist.
 CRISIS LINE: 1-800-576-7764